Kelly Bryant to open as quarterback for No. 2 Clemson

 But a 24-6 loss to eventual national champion Alabama in the semifinals where Clemson’s offense was ineffective led some Tiger fans to look to the 6-foot-6 Lawrence to take over.

+Lawrence was the country’s second-best college prospect according to ESPN.
+Lawrence also put on the best show back in April at the team’s spring game, completing 11 of 16 passes for 122 yards that included a picture-perfect, 50-yard touchdown throw to Tee Higgins.

+Lawrence came to campus having eclipsed the Georgia high school records for total passing yards and passing TDs that were formerly held by Clemson national championship passer Deshaun Watson.

-Clemson coach Dabo Swinney had indicated that Bryant was separating himself from Lawrence and another freshman, Chase Brice, as fall camp pushed on.
+Still, Clemson coach Dabo Swinney had indicated that Bryant was separating himself from Lawrence and freshman Chase Brice as fall camp pushed on.

+Bryant said he stayed calm and focused through the offseason, confident he could maintain his spot.

+“I feel like when I come out here and step on the field, I am the starter,” Bryant said.
+“I try and be the leader for all the guys.”

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.